Avenatti pleads guilty to fraud, tax charges in California

-SANTA ANA, Calif.
-(AP) — Incarcerated lawyer Michael Avenatti has pleaded guilty to four counts of wire fraud and a tax-related charge in a federal court case in Southern California accusing him of cheating his clients out of millions of dollars.
+SANTA ANA, Calif. — Incarcerated lawyer Michael Avenatti has pleaded guilty to four counts of wire fraud and a tax-related charge in a federal court case in Southern California accusing him of cheating his clients out of millions of dollars.

 Avenatti made the plea during a court hearing on Thursday in Santa Ana.
 Prosecutors said the plea subjects Avenatti to as much as 83 years in prison